Smith & Wesson Model 10: World War I

 The .38 S&W Military & Police Model of 1905 4th Change, introduced 1915, incorporated a passive hammer block and enlarged service sights that quickly became a standard across the service revolver segment of the industry.
-The M&P revolver was issued in large numbers during World War I, where it proved itself to be a highly reliable and accurate weapon.
-Although WWI saw the rise of semi-automatic pistols, revolvers such as the M&P were used in vast numbers as semi-automatic handgun production at the time wasn't sufficient to meet the demand.

 After the War, the M&P would become the standard issue police sidearm for the next 70 years.
 It would also become very popular with civilian shooters, with several new models being made, including the first snubnosed 2-, 2.5- and 3-inch barrel models being made in 1936.